Amzzy78/Check-your-pecs/README.md

 ## __Footer__
 - The footer contains the link to the Resources page and the Privacy Policy page.
-- It also has the Check Your Pecs text logo which links back to the top of the page.
+- It also has the Check Your Pecs text which links back to the top of the page.
 - Plus a button called Top to also take the user back to the top of the landing page.

 ![footer](https://user-images.githubusercontent.com/62209464/141690916-05ed5509-eda5-4a77-a255-3771adf1043c.jpg)

 ## __Privacy Policy__
 - This page contains important information on the sites legal requirements.
-- The image shows the page in mobile view with the navbar menu expanded.
+- The image shows the page in mobile view with the nav bar menu expanded.

 ![policy](https://user-images.githubusercontent.com/62209464/141694675-3c6fd3f8-9fac-4470-9a87-b8d1b411d38e.jpg)